U.S. asks travelers for patience amid chaos, long lines at airports

 Illinois Democratic Governor J.B.
 Pritzker, who had slammed the administration’s response in a series of Twitter posts on Saturday, said Wolf and U.S. Vice President Mike Pence told him in a Sunday morning phone call that CBP was increasing staff at the airport.

-“I have no interest in playing politics as we grapple with this crisis, and I will be monitoring the situation at O’Hare throughout the day,” Pritzker wrote on Twitter.

-Reporting by Peter Szekely and Maria Caspani in New York; Additional reporting by Doina Chiacu in Washington and Brendan O'Brien in Chicago; Editing by Lauren Tara LaCapra and Daniel Wallis
+Reporting by Peter Szekely and Maria Caspani in New York; Additional reporting by Doina Chiacu and David Shepardson in Washington and Brendan O'Brien in Chicago; Editing by Lauren Tara LaCapra and Daniel Wallis